-We were thrilled when we dropped the needle on side one and heard sound that was AMAZINGLY airy, open, and spacious.
+We were thrilled when we dropped the needle on side one of this Hot Stamper pressing and heard sound that was AMAZINGLY airy, open, and spacious.

 It’s got all the elements necessary to let this music REALLY ROCK — stunning presence; super punchy drums; deep, tight bass; and tons of life and energy.
 Rod’s voice sounds just right with lots of breath, texture, and ambience.
 The sound is clean, clear, smooth, and sweet — that’s our sound.

 Side two here is nearly as good and dramatically better sounding than most.
 Listen to the percussion on Angel — you can really hear all the transients and the sound of the drum skins.

 On the same track, the meaty guitar in the left channel sounds mind-blowingly good.
 The bass is deep and well-defined, and the sound of the drums is awesome in every way.
 Who has a better drum sound than Rod Stewart on his two best albums?

 Along with Every Picture Tells A Story this is one of the two Must Own Rod Stewart albums.
 Practically every song here is a classic, with not a dog in the bunch.
 Rod Stewart did what few artists have ever managed to do: release his two best albums back to back.

 And this, not to put too fine a point on it, is clearly the way to hear it.